 The short answer is Yes!
 Before you begin lessons you will need to consider buying a piano if you do not already have one.
 An acoustic piano, digital piano or even a keyboard is necessary for students to be able to play at home.
 If you choose a keyboard remember that it should be considered a temporary measure (no more than 18 months).
 When choosing a piano look for one that is full size (88 keys), has weighted keys and is touch sensitive.
 The instrument does not have to be overly expensive or even new.

 Do I need to worry about buying books?

-I am happy to make the necessary trips to the music store to order and pick up books on behalf of students.
-There is no additional charge for this but the cost of books will be placed onto the student's account.
-This way students will always have the books or music they need when they need it.
-I also have a lending library which students may use for supplemental pieces so there is always plenty of music to play.
+You do not need to worry about buying books however the cost of books will appear on your account.
+This way students will always have the books or music they need when they need it and provides one less worry for parents.
+Green Point Piano studio also has a lending library which students may use for supplemental pieces so there is always plenty of music to play.

 Do students need to do exams?

 Absolutely not!
-But they certainly can if they want to and if I feel they are ready to.
-The main focus in my Studio is for the enjoyment of music and learning to play many different styles on the piano.
+But they certainly can if they want to.
+The main focus at Green Point Piano Studio is for students to enjoy their musical journey and at the end of it be able to play the music that they want to play.
 I do direct students to take exams when I feel they are ready and they are keen to set themselves a goal.
 When ready my students are prepared for the AMEB (Australian Music Examinations Board) exams.

 Is the piano a good instrument for children to learn?